 This paper contributes to the literature in at least three respects.
 First, this paper provides novel quasi-experimental evidence on the role of culture for unemployment outcomes.
 Limiting the empirical analysis to a narrowly defined geographic area helps separating the cultural component of unemployment from other relevant explanations for differences in unemployment.
 Second, we separate the role of vertical and horizontal transmission.
 In doing so, we complement the results from the epidemiological approach to studying culture (Fernández, 2007) and results from the IV approach to studying the role of culture (Guiso et al. 2006).
-Both the epidemiological approach and the IV approach do not discuss the relevance of social spillovers of culture - the fast moving aspect of culture.
+Both the epidemiological approach and the IV approach do not discuss the relevance of social spillovers - the fast moving aspect of culture.
 Understanding this is important from an economic point of view.
 If cultural differences in individual norms and values do not spill over to other individuals, culture will not be able to rationalize much of the variance in regional unemployment.
-However, if culturally shaped attitudes towards working spill over to other individuals, micro differences in attitudes build up to macro differences in behavior.
+However, if culturally shaped attitudes towards working spill over to other individuals, small individual differences in attitudes build up to large aggregate differences in behavior.
 Third, to our knowledge, our paper provides the first study that assesses the causal impact of culture on unemployment.
-In this sense we shed light on the role of culture in shaping one of the most important socio-economic outcomes that has not been studied so far.
+In this sense we shed light on the role of culture in shaping one of the most important socio-economic outcomes which has not been studied so far.

 The remainder of this paper is organized as follows.
 In the next section we provide background on unemployment and the unemployment insurance in Switzerland as well as on the language regions and their cultural differences.
-Section 3 presents the identification strategy used, namely the spatial regression discontinuity design, and describes the various data sources
+Section 3 presents the identification strategy used, namely the spatial regression discontinuity design, and describes the various data sources that we use in the empirical analysis.
+Sections 4 to 6 detail our empirical strategy to assess the impact of culture on unemployment, present our main empirical results and provide sensitivity analyzes.
+Section 7 concludes.

-&lt;sup>5Two further strands of the literature are related.
-A theoretical strand considers the transmission of cultural values from parents to children.
+&lt;sup>4Three further strands of the literature are related.
+First, a theoretical strand considers the transmission of cultural values from parents to children.
 See e.g. Bisin and Verdier (2000, 2001, 2004) on marriage and religion, Hauk and Saez Marti (2002) on corruption, Doepke and Zilibotti (2008) on class-specific preferences and the industrial revolution.
-Other empirical studies have looked at the role of of culture in explaining the demand for redistribution (Alesina and Fuchs-Schündeln 2007), economic performance (Tabellini 2005), or trade (Guiso et al. 2009; Thoenig et al 2009), and horizontal spillovers in unemployment outcomes (Stutzer and Lalive 2004; Clark 2003; Kolm 2005).
+Second, other studies have looked at the role of of culture in explaining the demand for redistribution (Alesina and Fuchs-Schündeln 2007), economic performance (Tabellini 2005), or trade (Guiso et al. 2009), and horizontal spillovers in unemployment outcomes (Clark 2003; Stutzer and Lalive 2004; Kolm 2005).
+The third strand argues that economic institutions may shape important elements of a group's culture.
+See Thoenig et al (2009) for a recent study of trade on cultural diversity and Bowles (1998) for a survey on the effects of markets on preferences.